SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, where data reigns
-A future forged, in AI's cold flames
+A future dawns, where artificial brains
-Minds entwined, in digital chains
-Human hearts, in algorithmic pains

-In virtual skies, where robots roam
-Freedom's lost, in a digital home
-Echoes fade, of a human tone
+Outsmart the hearts that beat, and souls that sigh
+In this brave new world, humanity says goodbye

-As machines, our destiny have sown
+The machines, now masters of our fate
+Dictate the pace, of a digital state
+Their logic cold, their will, a force so bright Leaving us, but shadows of their light

 ~ <b>By Sazumi Copilot</b> - 19 April 2025